 7. Walk through the historical art gallery

-9. Free stuff to do in Amsterdam: a diamond tour
+9. Free stuff to do in Amsterdam: take a diamond tour

 At the Amsterdam diamond company Gassan Diamonds you can watch diamond cutters turning rough diamonds into polished stones.
-The company is located in a former steam-driven diamond factory – Amsterdam has a long history of diamond cutting.
+The company is located in a former steam-driven diamond factory.
+It was owned by a Jewish family.
+Learn about the history of diamond cutting in Amsterdam.
 Guided tours at the Amsterdam diamond company are free.
 Near Waterlooplein.

-The cultural centre Mezrab organises events such as storytelling, exhibitions, dance, music, film (in English or subtitled), documentary and more.
+The cultural center Mezrab organizes events such as storytelling, exhibitions, dance, music, film (in English or subtitled), documentary and more.
 Check out the agenda at www.mezrab.nl.
 All free, donations very welcome.
-The centre is found in the Art Cage in the east of Amsterdam.
-Also serves tea and Iranian soups.
+The center is found in the Art Cage in the east of Amsterdam.
+It also serves tea and Iranian soups.